kitos/kitos.github.io/src/_content/blog/jscodeshift-to-the-rescue_en.md

 The cool thing is you can run your codemode ➡️rollback using git ➡️improve 🔁1000 times, until you are happy with the result.

-## Make codemodes part of your toolbelt
+## Make codemods part of your toolbelt

 That is all I wanted to share today.
-I hope after reading this article you will consider codemodes to be not just powerful tool, but also a thing that is easy to learn, as I did.
+I hope after reading this article you will consider codemods to be not just powerful tool, but also a thing that is easy to learn, as I did.
 If you have any questions or suggestion feel free to use comments section or rich me directly in [twitter](https://twitter.com/kitos_kirsanov).
 Thanks!